OrigamiSL/GBT/README.md

 Detailed descriptions of arguments are shown in `main.py`.

 ## Results
-The experiment parameters of each dataset are formated in the `GBT_data.sh` files in the directory `./scripts/`.
-You can refer to these parameters for experiments, and you can also refer to the settings given in the paper or adjust the parameters to obtain better MSE and MAE results or draw better prediction figures.
+The optional experiment parameters of each dataset are formated in the `GBT_data.sh` files in the directory `./scripts/`.
+You can refer to these parameters for experiments, refer to the settings given in the paper or adjust the parameters to obtain better MSE and MAE results.

 <p align="center">
 <img src="./img/Multivariate.png" height = "500" alt="" align=center />